thixotropist/ghidra_import_tests/content/en/docs/overview/_index.md

 make it into common use or arenas in which Ghidra is necessary, so we don't really know how much effort is worth spending on any given feature.

+The RISCV processor family being relatively new, we can expect compiler and toolchain support to be evolving more rapidly than more established families like x86_64.
+That means RISCV appliances may be more likely to be built with newer compiler toolchains than x86_64 appliances.

 There are two key goals here:

 1. Experiment with Ghidra import integration tests that can detect Ghidra regressions.
 This involves collecting